Homebrew (video games): Saturn

 All models of the Sega Saturn can be used for hobbyist development.
 Modchips for the Saturn Model 1 have been scarce for some time, as it seems that no one has produced any new modchips in years.
 As such, the only two options left are to either perform the swap trick or extensively modify a Saturn Model 2 modchip.

 Running homebrew on the Model 2 can be accomplished by bridging two points on the modchip, soldering a wire from the modchip to the Saturn power supply, and inserting it where the CD-ROM ribbon cable inserts.
-The swap trick is more difficult to pull off on this Model due to the lack of an access light.
+Performing a swap trick on the Model 2 is more difficult than the Model 1 version due to the lack of an access light.

 Another method is what is known as the "PseudoSaturn" unlocking method.
 It is a program created by CyberWarrior2000 that abuses the "Pro Action Replay" cartridge's firmware.
 It unlocks region, frequency, and CD protection of most Saturn models.
 Either a modded Saturn or a swap trick is required to run the installer, which loads the code in the FlashROM of the cartridge.
 Afterwards, the cartridge unlocks everything and most software can be run, from backups to homebrews.

 There is also now a new engine for development called the Jo-Engine created by Johannes Fetz to allow easy development of 2D games.
 This engine is currently able to compile 2D games without the Sega Graphic Libraries (SGL).
 Another engine by XL2, called the Z-Treme engine, led to the creation of a fully 3D Sonic the Hedgehog game called Sonic Z-Treme.
 Z-Treme uses Sega Basic Libraries (SBL) and Sega Graphic Libraries (SGL).

 Virtual Boy

-Nintendo's Virtual Boy has no region lock, but it wasn't until the flash carts FlashBoy and FlashBoy+ were released that the homebrew scene began to grow.
+Nintendo's Virtual Boy has no region lock, but it was not until the flash carts FlashBoy and FlashBoy+ were released that the homebrew scene began to grow.
 Two previously unreleased games, Bound High! and Niko-Chan Battle (the Japanese version of Faceball) have been released.

-In 2015, a dedicated fan ported Konami’s cyberpunk point-and-click Snatcher over to the Virtual Boy platform.
+In 2015, a dedicated fan ported Konami's cyberpunk point-and-click Snatcher over to the Virtual Boy platform.
 Red Square, a Yume Nikki fan game was created in six weeks for the 2019 Dream Diary Jam.